Antihypertensive therapy

 The "silent killer" - still at large

-Most Americans over age 60 have hypertension.
-Even among those whose blood pressures are normal at age 55, the lifetime risk of hypertension is 90%.
+Most Americans over age 60 have hypertension, and the risk increases as patients age.
+Even those with normal blood pressure at age 55 have a lifetime risk of hypertension of 90%.1

 Begin with lifestyle changes

-Some patients may be able to control their blood pressure with improved diet, reductions in salt or alcohol, weight reduction, and exercise.
-These measures are key components of management for nearly all patients.
+Some patients may be able to control their blood pressure with improved diet, reductions in salt or alcohol, weight reduction, and exercise, without a lifetime of drug therapy.
+Nearly all patients will benefit from lifestyle modifications.

 When a drug is needed...

-• Thiazides achieved better systolic blood pressure control and as good or better health outcomes, compared to the other drugs studied - and they were just as well-tolerated.
+• Thiazide-like diuretics achieved better systolic blood pressure control and as good or better health outcomes, compared to the other drugs studied - and they were just as well-tolerated.

-• Thiazides were superior to CCBs and ACEIs in preventing congestive heart failure.
+• Thiazides were superior to calcium channel blockers (by about one-fourth) in preventing heart failure.

-• Thiazides were superior to ACEIs in preventing cardiovascular events.
+• Thiazides were superior to ACE inhibitors in preventing cardiovascular events.

-• Thiazides were superior to alpha-blockers in preventing cardiovascular events, including both CHF and coronary artery disease.
+• Thiazides were superior to alpha-blockers in preventing cardiovascular events, including both heart failure and other coronary artery disease.

 Good drugs with a bad rap

-Some physicians are reluctant to prescribe thiazides because of concern over side effects such as hypokalemia.
-However, much of the bad reputation of thiazides arose in earlier times, when excessively high doses were used.
-At moderate doses (e.g., 12.5 mg hydrochlorothiazide [HCTZ]), they provide very effective blood pressure control, with a rate of side effects no higher than other anti-hypertensives, and only 2% higher than placebo.
+Many physicians have been reluctant to prescribe thiazides because of concern over side effects such as hypokalemia.
+Much of the drugs' bad reputation arose in earlier times, when excessively high doses were used.
+At low doses (e.g., 12.5 mg HCTZ), thiazides:

 Back to basics